-Debt-to-income Annual or monthly total debt servicing requirements, including principal, interest, taxes and insurance, as a percentage of annual or monthly income that is available to repay the debt.
+Debt-to-income Annual or monthly debt servicing requirements as a percentage of (DTI): annual or monthly income that is available to repay the debt.

-Down payment: Up-front payment from the buyer for a portion of the purchase price, which reduces the balance of the loan against the property.
+Down payment: Up-front payment of a portion of a purchase price, which reduces the balance of the loan against the property.